©

 Copyright, Intellectual Property & Image Licensing

-Photographs (especially in digital form) constitute a valuable, desirable and easily transferrable asset - which is why every image taken by a photographer is automatically protected by both domestic and international copyright laws.
+Images (especially in digital form) constitute a valuable, desirable and easily transferrable asset - which is why every image created by a photographer is automatically protected by both domestic and international copyright laws.

 Why?

-To get the shots that matter most, professional photographers invest an enormous amount of time and money into developing their skills and acquiring expensive gear to frame and freeze those moments that count.
-Time, skills and equipment only makes up the tip of the iceberg when it comes to calculating the cost of producing a photograph: with insurance, digital storage archives, post processing, software, and business related running costs all factoring in behind the scenes.
-The impact of having images stolen, repurposed or illegally commercialised can be devastating for photographers - who have both a legal and moral claim towards defending their intellectual property and recovering damages resulting from copyright infringement.
+Like any professional working in a respective trade, photographers invest an enormous amount of time, energy and money into developing their skills - along with acquiring equipment demanded by the task of capturing quality images.
+Successful photographers take years to establish a workflow and style, involving their own unique perspective and techniques of processing raw photographs into valuable final images.
+Time, skills and equipment are only part of the equation when it comes to taking a photograph and developing it into an image.
+Costs of labour, insurance, digital storage archives, post processing software, and business related running costs all factor in behind the scenes.
+Considering all of the above, the impact of having images stolen, repurposed or illegally commercialised can be devastating for photographers - who have both a legal and moral claim towards both protecting their intellectual property and recovering damages resulting from copyright infringement.

 So, when you purchase an image, you are purchasing a licensed copy of that image - which you can enjoy indefinitely under the terms of your licence.
 Photographers are also open to fair negotiations when it comes to assigning copyright terms of their work under commission or contract, but these terms must be mutually agreed upon before the photographer releases their work to the client.